evmos/evmos/docs/developers/json-rpc/endpoints.md

 Validate the given passphrase and submit transaction.

 <!-- markdown-link-check-disable-next-line -->
 The transaction is the same argument as for [`eth_sendTransaction`](#eth-sendtransaction) and contains the `from` address.
-If the passphrase can be used to decrypt the private key belonging to `tx.from` the transaction is verified, signed and send onto the network.
+If the passphrase can be used to decrypt the private key belonging to `tx.from` the transaction is verified, signed and sent onto the network.

 :::warning
 The account is not unlocked globally in the node and cannot be used in other RPC calls.